Hurricane Olivia (1982): Utah

 Ahead of the storm, a Flash flood watch was put in effect for parts of Utah on September 27.
 Flash flooding in Springdale swept mud and rocks through parts of the community.
 Rockslides forced the evacuation of campgrounds at Zion National Park.
 Several basements were flooded in Lehi.
 In Alpine, flooding isolated four houses.
 A mudslide was reported at the American Fork Canyon.
 Slick roads were reported at the Uinta and Wasatch National Forests, while a main road between several canyons was impassible.

 Widespread floods occurred across the Salt Lake City metropolitan area.
 In Sandy, over 200 residences were inundated by floodwaters.
 Access to natural gas was shut off for a large number of homes in the area.
 Numerous bridges in the region were covered by water.
 The Jordan River became swollen following heavy rainfall in Salt Lake County.
 Officials ordered off-duty crews and volunteers to sandbag streams and the Jordan River, to prevent further flooding.
 In Murray, roughly 75 families were evacuated to churches and United States National Guard armory.
 Police closed off several highways, including U.S. Route 89, which was flooded by mountain run-off to the north of Ogden.
 Water from Spring Lake flooded a road in a nearby community of the same name.
 More than 1,000 residences were flooded within Salt Lake County.
 Sanitary sewers in Murray were clogged and water lines in Springdale burst.

 Utah Governor Scott Matheson issued a state of emergency for parts of the state.
 He also ordered 200 National Guard troops to Salt Lake County.
 The Red Cross offered assistance to elderly people, while also conducting damage assessments.
 In Murray, the city searched for volunteers to help assist in cleanup efforts.
 The Red Cross provided shovels, mops, disinfectant, cots, and cooking utensils to requested areas.
 Cleanup crews removed debris following the floods, with corporate, municipal, and county crews repairing structures damaged by flooding.
 Following the destructive floods in Springdale, local officials created a flood control fund, worth $5,000 (1982 USD).
 Springdale was later declared an area of disaster by state government.

 Flooding caused $500,000 (1982 USD) in damage in Washington County.
 Olivia was the wettest-tropical cyclone in Utah on record, dropping a peak precipitation amount of 7.41 inches (188.21 mm), in Cottonwood Weir.
 Damages in Utah were estimated to be between $13–25 million (1982 USD).

 Elsewhere

 Rainfall produced by Olivia was reported in Nevada.
 In Colorado, Montana, and Wyoming, moisture from Olivia caused snowfall in the Rocky Mountains.
 This prompted a travel alert to be issued for portions of the region.
-Precipitation from the storm was also recorded in Southwestern Canada.
+With 2.20 in of rain in Powell, Idaho, Olivia became the wettest tropical cyclone in state history at the time.Precipitation from the storm was also recorded in Southwestern Canada.